CISdude/R5ReloadedRussianInstruction/README.md

 # R5ReloadedRussianInstruction
-This one will help russian, non-english speaking persons to fully install and rnjoy The Apex Mod
+This one will help russian, non-english speaking persons to fully install and enjoy The Apex Mod